1988 Houston Astros season: Performance overview

+The Astros concluded the season with an 82–80 record, in fifth place and 12 1/2 games behind the division- and World Series-champion Los Angeles Dodgers.
+In spite of the fifth-place ranking, this finalization indicated the team's seventh winning campaign over the prior ten dating to 1979—at the time, a figure superior to any ten-year span in club history.
+The Astros also drew over 1.9 million fans for the second consecutive season, an increase of nearly 24 thousand, and most since 1980.
+This was the third consecutive season drawing an attendance of at least 1.7 million, also a club first.

 Nolan Ryan concluded the season as the NL leader in strikeouts (228), his second consecutive (270 in 1987), and in his final season as a Houston Astro.
 (Note: Ryan followed up the strikeout titles in 1987 and 1988 with two more in succession in the American League (AL), while aggregating 11 total during his career.)
 Counting Mike Scott's strikeout title in 1986 (306), this was the third consecutive season that an Astros hurler had led the league in strikeouts, the first time in franchise history that this had been accomplished.
 It was Houston's fifth individual strikeout title in 11 seasons.
 Moreover, Ryan joined J. R. Richard as the second Astros hurler to win consecutive strikeout titles (303 in 1978 and 313 in 1979).
-Ryan departed for the Texas Rangers during the offseason.
+As it was with the season prior, Ryan again became the oldest pitcher in major-league history to lead the in strikeouts.